It's a fact that some people make fraudulent injury claims after car accidents. Here's what you need to know:

 If you have car insurance, and the other driver is making a claim against that coverage, then the adjuster handling your case will take charge of the matter, and will investigate all aspects of the car accident, including any indication that the other is making a fraudulent claim for car accident injuries.

 All you need do is be sure you give the insurance adjuster all of the information you have about the accident and anything related to it.
 That includes your most detailed account of how the crash happened, the names and contact information of anyone who witnessed the accident and/or its aftermath, and any pictures you might have taken of the car accident scene.
 (Get more details on steps to take after a car accident.)

 After that, the adjuster is in charge, and there is nothing further you need (or should) do.
-Insurance companies are nothing if not thorough in ferreting out fraudulent or questionable personal injury claims -- it's their money on the line, after all.
+Insurance companies are nothing if not thorough in ferreting out fraudulent or questionable personal injury claims—it's their money on the line, after all.